chickadee-tech/rcvr-bo/README.md

 # Chickadee Tech Receiver Breakout Polystack Mod #
-This mod connects an MPU-6500 to the base control board.
-It is not in active production.
+This is a breakout board designed for connecting a variety of Remote Control receivers to the control board.
+It supports Serial RX, PPM and PPM along with telemetry.

 ## Documentation ##
 See the [wiki](https://github.com/chickadee-tech/rcvr-bo/wiki) for documentation.